NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       --translation-weight 1000                       \
       --rotation-weight 0                             \
       --num-iterations 10                             \
-      --robust-threshold 0.25                         \
+      --robust-threshold 0.5                          \
       --match-files-prefix jitter/run                 \
       --heights-from-dem ref.tif                      \
-      --heights-from-dem-weight 0.1                   \
+      --heights-from-dem-uncertainty 10.0             \
       --heights-from-dem-robust-threshold 0.1         \
       -o jitter/run

-The DEM weight constraint was set to 0.1, as the image GSD is 15 meters, and this value multiplied by 0.1 becomes comparable to a pixel, which is the unit of the pixel reprojection error in the camera.
-For an unreliable DEM this should be less.
+The DEM uncertainty constraint was set to 10.0, as the image GSD is 15 meters.

-We used ``--robust-threshold 0.25`` as the reprojection error due to jitter is a fraction of a pixel (as seen in :numref:`aster_jitter_pointmap`).
+For an unreliable DEM this should be more.

 The DEM robust threshold was set to be less than ``--robust-threshold``, to prioritize pixel reprojection errors.

 The camera positions were constrained with a high value of ``--translation-weight``, as it is assumed that the jitter is in the camera